GrinonBarrett/Taksidos/Placeholder Creature.md

 **-** Receives wounds, but not effects from them.
 **-** Does not produce warmth.

-**Odd Anatomy**: The zezykhar can move with no prefence as to orientation, effectively treating itself as having no discernable top or bottom and may hover in any direct it can see.
+**Odd Anatomy**: The sferakoz can move with no preference as to orientation, effectively treating itself as having no discernable top or bottom and may hover in any direct it can see.
 So long as it can see a threat, it is never considered to be attacked from behind or flanked.
 If it cannot see a threat, it is as being attacked from behind.

 **Limited Senses**: The sferakoz has no sense of feeling, hearing, taste, or touch.
 It cannot receive stimuli from such things in any capacity as a result (including illusory effects).